kejonaMC/BedrockFormShop/README.md

 URL -> "https://google.com/myepicimage.png" Images can be loaded from an external url. <br />
 PATH -> "textures/blocks/dirt.png" This is the path option, this will render images from the bedrock vanilla cient which are 2D <br />

+`buy-price:` Buy price per item.<br />
+`sell-price:` Sell price per item. when this option is 0.0 players wont be able to sell this item!

 ### ITEM type example: